 PSP42 (paragraph 8.58) - Delivery Statements.
-Applications which contain plots for self or custom housebuilding should be accompanied by a delivery statement which sets out the programme for delivering the self/custom build plots to a serviced and remediated condition including details of access, servicing, infrastructure, subdivision and boundary treatment and how the delivery of plots will meet the definition of self-build and custom housebuilding and the definition of serviced plots (The Housing and Planning Act 2016 (section 9, (1)).
+Applications which contain plots for self-build or custom housebuilding should be accompanied by a delivery statement which sets out the programme for delivering the self/custom build plots to a serviced and remediated condition including details of access, servicing, infrastructure, subdivision and boundary treatment and how the delivery of plots will meet the definition of self-build and custom housebuilding and the definition of serviced plots (The Housing and Planning Act 2016 (section 9, (1)).
+An example of what is required in a delivery statement can be found here.